Authorized Representatives

 An NA or CA authorized representative may be needed for any of the following reasons:

 The PI and the authorized representative are required to be aware of their rights and responsibilities.
-For additional information, see
+See Authorized Representatives – Rights and Responsibilities for additional information.

 Authorized Representatives NA